 St. Andrew's is a member of the Delaware Independent School Conference, which includes five other area schools.
 The winner of a Conference title in most sports is eligible to participate in a State tournament at the end of a season.
 In addition, our teams compete against schools in the vicinity of Washington, D.C., and from Pennsylvania, Maryland and New Jersey.
 Normally our varsity basketball and wrestling teams compete in pre-Christmas vacation tournaments in New England or other similarly distant locations.
-While our crews seldom travel.

-schools from as far away as Canada and Florida come to row against us on Noxontown Pond, one of the finest crew courses in the East.
+While our crews frequently travel to neighboring states and occasionally abroad, schools from as far away as Canada and Florida come to row against us on Noxontown Pond, one of the finest crew courses in the East.